 “So, what did she tell you?
 Do I have a secret family?
 Do I not pay my staff?
 Does she think she saw something she wasn’t supposed to see?”

 I finished the cigarette and flicked it into the ashtray.
 It hit the stack of dead butts, bounced twice and rolled to the middle of the table where it threatened to burn a small hole in the expensive-looking leather top.

 “Actually, she didn’t say anything, couldn’t speak poor thing.
 On account of the hand-shaped bruises around her neck.”

 Ryū reached across the table and crushed my cigarette out with his thumb, and then something unexpected happened.
 He looked at me with a flicker of genuine surprise.
 We held each other’s gaze for a full minute, each trying to read the other’s face for some hint of something.
-And while I didn’t see him take another drag, when he let out his breath through his nose two long clouds of smoke came with and I suddenly started to wonder if there was more to his nickname than I knew.
+And while I didn’t see him take another drag, when he let out his breath through his nose, two long clouds of smoke came with it.
+I suddenly started to wonder if there was more to his nickname than I knew.
 His eyes narrowed but his posture relaxed just enough to tell me that I’d won the round.

 “Congratulations Mr. Jones, you’ve managed to do something only very few other people have ever done.”

 “Surprised me.’
 He once again held out his box of cigarettes, I took two, lit them both and held one out to him as a peace offering.
 Ryū smiled and bowed ever so slightly as he took it.
 ‘Now tell me, why are you actually here?”

 I leaned back in the chair, breathed a sigh of thick smoke and said.